kyauy/UPDive/README.md

 #### UPDio calls

-We needed to pre-processed vcf file from Haplotype caller to be ready for UPDio.
+We needed to pre-processed vcf file from HaplotypeCaller to be ready for UPDio.

 ``` bash